-A Halloween Classic from Steve King & Johnnie Putman: Scare the dickens out of a group of children or impressionable friends.
+A Halloween classic from Steve King and Johnnie Putman: Scare the dickens out of a group of children or impressionable friends.
 This poem should be read in the basement or a comparable area where it is dark.
 A flashlight should be used by the reader, and you should gather the props [described in brackets] ahead of time.

 Listen to Steve King read the poem.:

 There was a fellow who went to school

 Entrance tests were very rough